 How do we categorise urban spaces in a city?
 Can it merely be in terms of conventional land use classifications such as residential, commercial, industrial, etc.?
 Is such a classification adequate at all for any scheme of governing urban space?
 Alternatively or additionally, can the community, city zone, city itself, agglomeration or metropolitan region, provide a convenient classification?
 Urban spaces cannot also be classified on the basis of administrative jurisdictions only.
 The municipal construct in India started with concerns of sanitation and health.
 There was also a broad segmentation in many of the cities during the British Indian period such as the cantonment, the railway colonies, the native towns, etc. The municipalities themselves were derived as a platform for raising some money for the upkeep of the city and so the ‘rate payers’ became the base.
 A combination of a number of functional classifications may be necessary for spatial governance.
 Both agglomeration and disaggregation are needed.

-In addressing the issues of space and governance, we also need to recognise and accept some organising principles.
+Need for Constant Renewal: In addressing the issues of space and governance, we also need to recognise and accept some organising principles.
 One is that in whatever way space is classified, there is a need to plan and develop that space, regulate its use, service and maintain it, including the funds needed for that purpose.
 Plans should include a means of renewing that space if the circumstances so warrant.
 The second principle is that all these activities require a measure of public participation: the users (or stakeholders in contemporary language) are the potential guardians of urban spaces.
 Third, the platforms for such participation have to be democratic and have to be related to the political structure.
 Finally, it should be asserted categorically that urban space, like any other space in any human settlement, is a public asset to be used for the public good.
 This is not to exclude private ownership or private gain.
 But in the governance of urban spaces, public interest should be the prime determinant and not the market.

 After independence, as municipalities and city governments were undermined, the ward lost its significance.
 The 74th Constitution amendment is an attempt to bring the ward back into some focus.
 A major deficiency in the Constitutional prescription may be the composition of the Ward Committee itself, which has been left to the discretion of the state governments.
 They have preferred a nominated and therefore inherently subservient group rather than an elective arrangement.

-In the absence of an elected Ward Committee at the neighbourhood level, the substance of the 74th Amendment does not go beyond municipal elections.
+Role of Ward Committees: In the absence of an elected Ward Committee at the neighbourhood level, the substance of the 74th Amendment does not go beyond municipal elections.
 The citizens, after voting once in five years, are expected to be somnolent and leave the running of the city to the elected councilors.
 There is really no platform for citizens who seek accountability; the Ward Committee was intended to serve this function.
 Once the committee is recognised as an important component of the municipal structure, various activities of governance can be entrusted to them, such as execution and maintenance of locality based services, participation in the planning of land use for the ward, monitoring the plan and tracking its violations, and conservation of local community resources such as parks, playgrounds, etc. Depending on public interest, a Ward Committee can also take on more functions such as being involved in tax mobilisation.
 The PROOF programme initiated by Janaagraha in Bangalore is an example.

 The next level of aggregation could be a collection of wards.
 This could be a Borough as in Calcutta or a zone or an administrative ward comprising several municipal wards.
 Next will be the city level itself.
 The locus and responsibility for spatial planning has been taken away from city governments by a variety of interventions over the years such as improvement trusts, development authorities, parallel bodies etc. The DPC and the MPC envisaged in Articles 243ZD and 243ZE are farsighted provisions.
 The reluctance of the state governments to yield powers and responsibility to these Constitutionally mandated bodies has been discussed earlier.
 It remains to be seen whether the lure of central funds can persuade state governments to restore city planning to city governments.